Linuxfabrik/monitoring-plugins/BUILD.md

 From each container's perspective, the Python source code is at `/repos/monitoring-plugins`.

+`matrix-package.sh` first runs `verify-version.sh`, which requires the `vLFMP_VERSION` tag to be reachable from the checkout's HEAD.
+A fresh `git clone` fetches all tags, so the recipe above works as long as that tag exists.
+To cut a real release from an exact tree, `git checkout v$LFMP_VERSION` after cloning.
+To package an untagged development checkout under a placeholder version, prefix the build with `LFMP_SKIP_VERSION_CHECK=1`.

 After the build, the packages directory looks like this:

 ```text